avinashpatnaik/KnowYourSport/README.md

 8. [Google Admob] - To display banner ads in the app
 9. [Firebase Crashlytics] - To track the app's crash rate in real time.
 10.[Firebase RemoteConfig] - To remotely control the visibility of instagram and twitter buttons insidde the application.
+11.[MVVM] - The architecture of the code follows MVVM pattern.

 ## Application target platform
 * `minSdkVersion` - 16